Weimax Wines & Spirits

 TELMO RODRIGUEZ WINES

 We've known Telmo Rodriguez since he was affiliated with his family's winery in Rioja ages ago.
-This was before global warming, for example.
+Our first vintages were during the Jimmy Carter administration and we later visited him during the early years of the Clinton (Bill) administration.

 Telmo motors throughout Spain and has wines all around the countryside.